nuxencs/seasonpackarr/CONTEXT.md

 # Season Pack Processing

-This context describes how seasonpackarr evaluates an announced season pack and reports the result without changing its established legacy webhook reason contract.
+This context describes how seasonpackarr evaluates an announced season pack and reports the result through its processing and transport boundaries.

 ## Language

 **Processing outcome**:
 The result of one candidate, pack, or parse operation.
-It contains an outcome kind and a stable legacy webhook reason code, plus a cause only when the outcome is a failure.
+It contains an outcome kind and a semantic reason.
+A failure also contains its origin and cause.
 _Avoid_: Return code, result error

 **Success**: